 Where to Enjoy Cross-Country Skiing and Snowshoeing

 Around the province you’ll find many cross-country ski trails, competitions and workshops that are maintained and operated by local Cross-Country New Brunswick clubs.
 You can also explore groomed ski and snowshoe trails at Fundy National Park and Kouchibouguac National Park.
-Visit Canada Trails for a listing of cross-country ski trails in New Brunswick, as well as other great spots for hiking and snowshoeing.
+Venture out and find great spots for winter hiking and snowshoeing.